ramesh130/CarND-Vehicle-Detection/project_writeup.md

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and after multiple trial and erro the following values were chosen for the HOG
+I tried various combinations of parameters and after multiple trial and error the following values were chosen for the HOG

-* color_space = 'LUV' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb
+* color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb
-* orient = 8  # HOG orientations
+* orient = 9  # HOG orientations
 * pix_per_cell = 12 # HOG pixels per cell
 * cell_per_block = 2 # HOG cells per block
 * hog_channel = "ALL"